vmware-tanzu/community-edition/docs/site/content/docs/latest/deploy-ui.md

    tanzu management-cluster create --ui
    ```

-   The installer interface launches in a browser and takes you through steps to configure the management cluster.
+   The installer interface opens locally, at http://127.0.0.1:8080 in your default browser.
+If you want to change where the installer interface runs, including running it on a different machine from the `tanzu` CLI.
+Use the following options:
+      - `--browser` specifies the local browser to open the interface in.
+Supported values are `chrome`, `firefox`, `safari`, `ie`, `edge`, or `none`.
+Use `none` with `--bind` to run the interface on a different machine.
+      - `--bind` specifies the IP address and port to serve the interface from.
+For example, if another process is already using http://127.0.0.1:8080, use `--bind` to serve the interface from a different local port.

    The `tanzu management-cluster create --ui` command saves the settings from your installer input in a cluster configuration file.
-   After you confirm your input values on the last pane of the installer interface, the installer saves them to `~/.tanzu/tkg/clusterconfigs` with a generated filename of the form `UNIQUE-ID.yaml`.
+After you confirm your input values on the last pane of the installer interface, the installer saves them to `~/.tanzu/tkg/clusterconfigs` with a generated filename of the form `UNIQUE-ID.yaml`. <!-- note to self: probably move this down further >

-   By default Tanzu Kubernetes Grid saves the `kubeconfig` for all management clusters in the `~/.kube-tkg/config` file.
-If you want to save the `kubeconfig` file for your management cluster to a different location, set the `KUBECONFIG` environment variable before running `tanzu management-cluster create`.

    ```
    KUBECONFIG=/path/to/mc-kubeconfig.yaml
    ```

-   When you run the `tanzu management-cluster create --ui` command, it validates that your system meets the prerequisites:

-   - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
-   - A DHCP server is available.
-   - The CLI can connect to the location from which it pulls the required images.
-   - Docker is running.

-   If the prerequisites are met, `tanzu management-cluster create --ui` launches the Tanzu Kubernetes Grid installer interface.

-   By default, `tanzu management-cluster create --ui` opens the installer interface locally, at http://127.0.0.1:8080 in your default browser.
-   The [Installer Interface Options](#ui-options) section below explains how you can change where the installer interface runs, including running it on a different machine from the `tanzu` CLI.
+   The [Installer Interface Options](#ui-options) section below explains how you can change

 1. Click the **Deploy** button for **VMware vSphere**, **Amazon EC2**, or **Microsoft Azure**.

    ![Tanzu Kubernetes Grid installer interface welcome page with Deploy to vSphere button](../images/deploy-management-cluster.png)

-### <a id="ui-options"></a> Installer Interface Options

-By default, `tanzu management-cluster create --ui` opens the installer interface locally, at http://127.0.0.1:8080 in your default browser.
-You can use the `--browser` and `--bind` options to control where the installer interface runs:

-- `--browser` specifies the local browser to open the interface in.
-   - Supported values are `chrome`, `firefox`, `safari`, `ie`, `edge`, or `none`.
-   - Use `none` with `--bind` to run the interface on a different machine, as described below.
-- `--bind` specifies the IP address and port to serve the interface from.

-<p class="note warning"><strong>Warning</strong>: Serving the installer interface from a non-default IP address and port could expose the <code>tanzu</code> CLI to a potential security risk while the interface is running.
-VMware recommends passing in to the <code>--bind</code> option an IP and port on a secure network.</p>

-Use cases for `--browser` and `--bind` include:

-- If another process is already using http://127.0.0.1:8080, use `--bind` to serve the interface from a different local port.
-- To run the `tanzu` CLI and create management clusters on a remote machine, and run the installer interface locally or elsewhere:
-  1. On the remote bootstrap machine, run `tanzu management-cluster create --ui` with the following options and values:
-      - `--bind`: an IP address and port for the remote machine
-      - `--browser`: `none`
-        ```
-        tanzu management-cluster create --ui --bind 192.168.1.87:5555 --browser none
-        ```
-  1. On the local UI machine, browse to the remote machine's IP address to access the installer interface.

 ## Configure the Infrastructure Provider